Order of contents on this page: (Click on the links below)

 Suffolk Venturer: Built in 1967, 362 tons, this trawler was used as a standby safety vessel from 1982 to 1987, after which she was sold to Tarkis Fisheries in Lowestoft & renamed South Coast in 1993.
 She changed owners & names again to Gran Sol in 2004 & then Gorilero in 2007, when she came under Spanish ownership.
 Since 2007 this trawler has been banned from fishing in the North Atlantic because of consistently exceeding her quota, which was then extended to the South Atlantic and Mediterranean because of the use of illegal nets.
 Her whereabouts in 2015 were unknown.

 Suffolk Challenger: Built 1968, 255 tons.
 Sold to Spanish owners in September 1986.
 Name changed to Jer Dos from 1990 to 1995.
 This ship had been detained in port in Spain since 2005 because of continually exceeding her quota limits.
-However, in 2011 she was recorded as Marzak of Tabarka based at that port in Tunisia.
+In 2011 she was re-registered as Marzak based in the Tunisian port of Tabarka.
+In May 2018 she was spotted inactive and rusting away in that port (see photograph where the old ‘Suffolk’ name can just be seen embossed in the steel hull.
+Elsewhere, ‘Marzak’ is painted over the name in Arabic script.)

 Suffolk Chieftain: Built 1968, 255 tons, rebuilt to 400 tons in 1994.
-Sister ship to Suffolk Challenger and also sold to Spanish owners in 1986; she is still operating out of Corunna.
+Sister ship to Suffolk Challenger.
+Sold by Small & Co in 1987 and passed through various British owners until 2007 when sold to Spanish owners Pescacariño SA of Corunna; she is still operating out of that port.

 Suffolk Crusader: Built 1968, 255 tons.
 When sold in 1990 renamed Regina.
 Sold again in 1995 and renamed North Sea Coast.
 Cited in 2006 as a vessel using illegal nets for fishing, and was decommissioned.
 Finally broken up in 2013.